jtleek/rpackages/README.md

 Versioning your package
 ---------------------

-I like [Yihui's approach](http://yihui.name/en/2013/06/r-package-versioning/).
-Let's use that.

-Basically:

-* Use format x.y.z.
-* Increase z for minor bug fixes
-* Increase y for minor changes
-* Increase x for major changes

-The only problem is we have to stay in line with Bioconductor's requirements because we want to publish most of our packages to Bioconductor.
-For that reason:

-* y must be odd when you submit a devel package to Bioc
-* Let's make z 0 for packages we submit as devel to Bioc

-Note that Bioc will bump the y value to an even value in release and make the new devel version the next number up from that.
-Once your package is on Bioc, you'll have to keep track of the two version numbers and make sure that they are compatible.
+Almost all of our packages will eventually go on Bioconductor.
+So we are going to use the [versioning scheme](http://www.bioconductor.org/developers/version-numbering/) that is compatible with that platform (with some helpful suggestions from [Kasper H.](http://www.biostat.jhsph.edu/~khansen/)).

+The format of the version number will always be x.y.z.
+When you start any new package the version number should be 0.1.0.
+Every time you make any change public (e.g., push to Github) you should increase z in the version number.
+If you are making local commits but not making them public to other people you don't need to increase z.
+You should stay in version 0.1.z basically up until you are ready to submit to Bioconductor (or CRAN) for release.

+Before release you can increase y if you perform a major redesign of how the functions are organized or are used.
+You should never increase x before release.

+The first time you submit the package to Bioconductor you should submit it as version number 0.99.z.
+That way on the next release of Bioconductor it will get bumped to 1.0.0.
+The next devel version will get bumped to 1.1.0 on Bioconductor.
+Immediately after releasing, if you plan to keep working on the project, you should bump your version on Github to 1.1.0.

+Thereafter, again you should keep increasing z every time you make a public change.
+If you do a major reorganization you should increase y.

 Creating your package
 ---------------------

-1. Run this code from R to create your package.
+Run this code from R to create your package.
 It will create a directory called _packagename_ and put some stuff in it (more on this stuff in a second).

 ```S